viewthespace/code-challenge/week4/README.md

 ### Week 4 Coding Challenge - SQL - Cancellation rate

 Write a SQL query to find the cancellation rate of requests made by unbanned clients between Oct 1, 2013 and Oct 3, 2013.
-For the above tables, your SQL query should return the following rows with the cancellation rate being rounded to two decimal places.
+For the below tables, your SQL query should return the following rows with the cancellation rate being rounded to two decimal places.

 ```
 +------------+-------------------+